Lawhy/Lawhy.github.io/_posts/2021-2-18-transformer.md

 paper: true
 ---

-As stated in the title of the paper which proposed the powerful transduction model, Transformer, we do not need any recurrence or convolution to achieve the sequential predictions---all we need is **attention**.
+As stated in the title of the paper which proposed the powerful transduction model, Transformer, we do not need any recurrence or convolution to achieve the sequential predictions——all we need is **attention**.

 > Transformer is the first transduction model relying entirely on self-attention to compute representations of its input and output without using sequence- aligned RNNs or convolution [[1]](#ref1).